-Politician cannot block critic on social media: U.S. appeals court
+Politicians cannot block social media foes: U.S. appeals court

 Davison’s case was the first of its kind at the federal appellate level, and other courts could cite it as precedent.

-In one case, Trump has asked the 2nd U.S. Circuit Court of Appeals in Manhattan to overturn a May 23 ruling by U.S. District Judge Naomi Reice Buchwald that he could not block Twitter critics from his @RealDonaldTrump account.
+In one case, also brought by the Knight Institute, Trump has asked the 2nd U.S. Circuit Court of Appeals in Manhattan to overturn a May 2018 ruling by U.S. District Judge Naomi Reice Buchwald that he could not block Twitter critics from his @RealDonaldTrump account.

 The Department of Justice, which represents Trump, has called Buchwald’s decision “fundamentally misconceived.”

-It has said the president controls the Twitter account in his personal capacity, uses it to disseminate his views rather than to offer a platform for public discussion, and is not required under the First Amendment to receive messages he does not want to hear.
+It has said the president uses the Twitter account in his personal capacity to disseminate his views, not to offer a platform for public discussion, and is not required under the First Amendment to receive messages he does not want to hear.

 Trump set up the account in 2009 and has more than 57 million followers.
 Oral argument on his appeal has not been scheduled.